 Additionally, facilities and providers must ensure the records are in compliance with CDPH Guidance for Vaccine Records Guidelines & Standards and contain the following information:

 - Full name

 - Vaccine manufacturer

 - Date of vaccine administration (for first dose and, if applicable, second dose).

-If a contractor or vendor has entered into an agreement to verify and document HCP vaccination/exemption status or test results, the agreement shall also require the contractor to maintain records per the July 26, 2021, Public Health Order and provide such records to CDPH, the local or state Public Health Officer, or their designee immediately upon request or by no later than the next business day after receiving the request.
+If a contractor or vendor has entered into an agreement to verify and document HCP vaccination/exemption status, the agreement shall also require the contractor to maintain records and provide such records to CDPH, the local or state Public Health Officer, or their designee immediately upon request or by no later than the next business day after receiving the request.
 The operator of the facility shall maintain a record of the agreement on-site.

 Facility/Provider Policies and Procedures

-Pursuant to the Public Health Order of August 5, 2021 and Public Health Order of September 30, 2021, facilities and providers must maintain records demonstrating compliance with the vaccine and testing requirements for HCP described in this AFL.
+Pursuant to the Public Health Order – Health Care Worker Vaccine Requirement and Adult Care Facilities and Direct Care Worker Vaccine Requirement, facilities and providers must maintain records demonstrating compliance with the vaccine requirements for HCP described in this AFL.
 Facilities and providers that do not present records demonstrating compliance with the Public Health Orders may be subject to enforcement actions by CDPH.
 CDPH recommends facilities and providers update their policies and procedures to address vaccination and documentation requirements.

 If you have any questions about this AFL, please contact the CDPH Healthcare-Associated Infections Program via email at HAIProgram@cdph.ca.gov.